guillaumerangheard/easing.bi/README.md

 Just include `#include "easing/easing.bi"`, and _voilà_

-It contains all the “classics”, that is circular, cubic, exponential, linear (of course), quadratic, quintic, sine, and smooth(er)Sterp easing.
+It contains all the “classics”, that is circular, cubic, exponential, linear (of course), quadratic, quintic, sine, and smooth(er)Step easing.
+Any feedback is welcome.